2025-ilaria/project-/sparql-queries.md

 ```
 **📊 Results**

+📍IRI of Teatro Comunale di Bologna

 In this case, the description was richer compared to Teatro Massimo.

-## Query 3️⃣: Investigating for the properties in other theatres
+## Query 4: Investigating for the properties in other theatres
 Other than comparing to a specific theatre, we checked for the properties generally used to describe a “teatro” in ArCo:

 ```sparql